ryandao/InstantGSearch/README.md

 ## How it works
 ---------------
 It's a very simple and dirty hack.
-Basically I just simulate the Copy action whenever the hotkey is pressed and grab the text from Pasteboard.
-I thought about getting the selected text by doing UI inspection using either Applescript, Accessibility API or whatever, but sometimes the dirty solution works the best.
+Basically I just simulate the Copy action whenever the hotkey is pressed and grab the text by polling Pasteboard.
+I thought about getting the selected text by doing UI inspection using either Applescript or Accessibility API, but sometimes the dirty solution works the best.